feanored/astrostats-2025/README.md

 # astrostats-2025
-Notebooks and problem sets for Astrostatistics 2025—from GLMs and Bayesian tweaks to neural-network basics.
+Notebooks and problem sets for Astrostatistics 2025—from GLMs to neural-network basics.